OnurKucukoz/OnurKucukoz/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
-🌱 Currently developing a mobile application using Flutter and expanding my software engineering skills.<br>🤝 Passionate about building scalable, efficient software solutions and continuously learning modern development technologies.
+🌱 Currently focused on Front-End Development with React.<br>🤝 Passionate about creating clean, modern, and user-friendly interfaces.

 <br><br><br>